*Updated reference to Pairwise with correction regarding agreement with Monsanto*

 Pairwise Plants: A newly formed company with impressive founders, invested in and funded by Monsanto Growth Ventures, Pairwise has broadly licensed editing technologies including programmable base editing from Harvard University and will be developing new gene editing applications.
 Under a $100 million collaboration agreement with Monsanto, Pairwise will work in corn, soybeans, wheat, cotton and canola crops exclusively with Monsanto.
 It is also working with other collaborators on specialty crops, plus developing its own crops including potentially broad-acre crops.
 The time might be right to move best in class technology into high-value crops.

-Inscripta: The website says the company “strives to promote widespread exploration and adoption of CRISPR tools in both academic and commercial settings.
-Inscripta has now released the DNA sequence of a first enzyme, MAD7, from its nuclease discovery and engineering platform that is royalty-free for all R&D use.”
+Inscripta: Having recently completed its $55.5 million raise, the company is ready to work with partners to “promote widespread exploration and adoption of CRISPR tools in both academic and commercial settings.”
+Inscripta has developed MAD7 (a non Cas9 enzyme used in gene editing), from its nuclease discovery and engineering platform that is royalty-free for all R&D use.
 This could be a great way to try out the enzyme and see how it works in plant systems.
-To date, I know a number of Ag companies that have tried to contact Inscripta — including myself –, but no one responded.
+The business model is to be an instrument company and supply nucleases for specific partner needs.

 Broad Institute: The Broad says it is licensing CRISPR Cas9.
 I would suspect it would be easier and more valuable to work through Corteva, due to its breadth of CRISPR Cas9 IP and also its commercial experience in agriculture.

 Precision Biosciences: This company has the freedom to operate with its Meganuclease system.
 The technology is harder to use than CRISPR in most labs, but the team is skilled in its application.
 It is using its ARCUS genome editing technology towards the development of food, fuel, and feed-based products.
 The license model is milestones and royalty payments on a license.